St Werburgh's Church, Chester: Exterior

 St Werburgh's is constructed in buff sandstone, and has grey slate roofs.
 The normal orientation is reversed, the altar being at the west end.
 Its plan consists of a nave and sanctuary with an apse in one cell, and north and south aisles with a clerestory.
 The architectural style is French Gothic with lancet windows.
 The entrance is at the east end; this is symmetrical and contains a pair of doors.
 Over the doors is a statue of St Werburgh between a pair of lancet windows.
 These are contained within a gabled porch, on both sides of which is another lancet window.
 At the east end is a triple lancet window flanked by gabled buttresses.
 Along the sides of the aisles are pairs of lancets between buttresses.
 Each side of the clerestory contains 15 lancet windows.
 The west end has five lancet windows and an ambulatory.

 Interior

 Inside the church the arcades are carried on alternating round and octagonal piers.
 There is a large pulpit dating from 1895, and a hanging rood cross of 1933.
 The stained glass includes seven windows by Hardman dated 1927 and, in the narthex, eight small windows from 1936 by Trena Cox.
 The original two-manual organ was built in 1882 by Wadsworth and Brothers from Manchester.
 This was replaced in 2004 by a three-manual organ dating from 1924 by J. J. Binns moved from Crosshill Queens Park Church, Glasgow, and installed by George Sixsmith.

 Clergy

-The current priest is Fr Paul Shaw.
+As of 2026 the current priest is Mgr.
+David Charters.